Dental Implants FAQs Washington

 Why should I see an oral surgeon for my dental implants?

 Placing a dental implant is a significant surgical procedure.
 General dentists are very good for routine care, but they often don’t do the extensive training required to place implants.
-Dr. Guo and Dr. Christie provide the full scope of oral and maxillofacial surgical procedures, with special interest in dentoalveolar surgery, dental implants, bone grafting surgeries, orthognathic surgery, facial reconstruction, TMJ disorders and cosmetic procedures.
-She has also trained extensively on in-office sedation and general anesthesia.
+Our doctors provide the full scope of oral and maxillofacial surgical procedures, with special interest in dentoalveolar surgery, dental implants, bone grafting surgeries, orthognathic surgery, facial reconstruction, TMJ disorders and cosmetic procedures.
+We have also trained extensively on in-office sedation and general anesthesia.

 How Long Does It Take to Complete Treatment?